You are here

 SGP Graphs

-As mentioned above, aggregate SGP graphs display mean SGP.
-When viewing reports by demographic subgroup, each bubble on the graph represents one subgroup.
-Bubble size is determined by the size of the subgroup; the larger the bubble, the larger the subgroup.
-The horizontal axis of the graph displays the mean student growth percentile -- the further the bubble is to the right, the higher the mean student growth percentile.
-The vertical axis displays the percent scoring proficient or advanced on the statewide assessment in that year -- the higher the bubble location the greater the percentage of students scoring proficient or advanced.
+Aggregate SGP graphs display mean SGPs.
+When viewing SGP data by demographic group, each bubble on the graph represents one student group.
+Bubble size varies according to the size of the student group; the larger the bubble, the larger the group.
+The bubble’s position along the horizontal axis of the graph indicates the mean SGP; the further the bubble is to the right, the higher the mean SGP.
+The bubble’s position along the vertical axis indicates the percentage of students scoring proficient or advanced on the statewide assessment in that year; the higher the bubble location, the greater the percentage scoring proficient or advanced.
+Data points toward the bottom left of the graph represent both low achievement and low growth.
+Data points in the upper right of the graph represent both high achievement and high growth.

 Resources